By CARLOS SAPIR

 Sporadic strikes amid mass unrest

 Although a centralized leadership for the protest movement has yet to emerge and trade-union coalitions have not been able to call for general strikes across the country, industrial union locals have organized periodic strikes in solidarity with the protests, and drawing the connection between the Iranian regime’s anti-worker economic policies and its repression of women.
 Protests have also spread through over 100 universities across the country.
 The ability of workers to connect their labor militancy to the broader protest movement will be decisive to the protest movements’ ability to threaten the Iranian regime.
-Meanwhile, there are reports of armed resistance in the regions of Iranian Kurs, with the support of Kurdish militant organizations across the border in Iraq, as the oppressed Kurdish population of northwest Iran fights once more for its national liberation.
+Meanwhile, there are reports of armed resistance in the regions of Iranian Kurds, with the support of Kurdish militant organizations across the border in Iraq, as the oppressed Kurdish population of northwest Iran fights once more for its national liberation.

 Socialists stand for the Iranian people’s struggle